shaff600/Sourcetastic/Testing.md

 Click "Yes" on modal | label displayed and category is removed from group of categories | PASS Click "Add Category" | user is able to enter a new category | PASS

+# Summary
+   -   As a result of running the validator for the HTML, it was shown that the jinja templating language was causing issues however this is expected as the tool is not recognising the templating lanugage.
+There where few minor error it had picked up which was swiftly rectified.
+   -   There where no issues with testing against the user stories.
+   -   Currently a user can delete the pre-defined HTML value when entering a YouTube link which may cause issues, i.e a user may overwrite the Youtube link that does not incude embedded elements.
+More work would need to be done here to validate the user's input to ensure it meets the requirments for an embedded link.